ilichkaya/laravel-restify/docs-v2/content/en/search/advanced-filters.md

 }
 ```

-This method gets a default value as a second parameter in case the frontend didn't define it.
+This method gets a default value as a second parameter in case the Frontend didn't define it.

 ### Advanced filter rules

-The `rules` method return an associative array with laravel rules for the payload the frontend should send in the `value` property for this specific filter.
+The `rules` method returns an associative array with laravel rules for the payload that the frontend should send in the `value` property for this specific filter.
 The payload is validated right before it gets to the filter method:

 ```php
 public function rules(Request $request): array